eladb/CLHoppingViewController/README.md

 ## License

-CLBlockObservation is available under the MIT license.
+CLHoppingViewController is available under the MIT license.
 See the LICENSE file for more info.